Adolis García Preview, Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Among the qualified batters in baseball, he ranks 107th in batting average, 76th in on-base percentage, and 17th in slugging.
+- Among the qualified hitters, he ranks 107th in batting average, while his on-base percentage ranks 68th and he is 16th in slugging.

-- In 23.6% of his games this year, he has hit a long ball, and 6.2% of his trips to the dish.
+- In 24.1% of his games this season, he has gone deep, and 6.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.